• Skip to main content

 Children also don’t realize that emotions come and go — that they will not feel this big emotion forever.

-Putting together a physical calm-down corner or space in your home or classroom helps make abstract emotions something more concrete — something they can see and name.
+Putting together a physical calm-down corner or space in your home or classroom helps make abstract emotions more concrete — something they can see and name.
 As they learn to name that feeling, they are also acknowledging it.
 This isn’t just a cute space.
 Having a physical space to go when you have big emotions can be surprisingly powerful for kids.

 How To Create a Calm Down Corner: Help Your Child Regulate Big Emotions